Flags of Remembrance

 Public Invited to Help Us Arrange Flags

-Check in at our volunteer station to receive instructions on arranging the 2,977 flags in the shape of the twin towers.
+Check in at our INFORMATION STATION to receive instructions on arranging the 2,977 flags in the shape of the twin towers.